It’s Fat Tuesday – Swedish style!

 Today’s ‘dan före dopparedan’ is more to do with making the final stressful arrangements for tomorrow.
 Final baking is done, last-minute Christmas presents are bought, a visit to Systembolaget (alcohol shop) is made.
 Long queues are to be expected.

-And then, darkness and calmness descends over houses and homes all around the country.
-The evening before Christmas Eve is called ‘uppersittarkväll’ and Swedish families traditionally gather to wrap presents, play tv bingo, play games and write Christmas present rhymes.
+And then, darkness and calmness descends over homes all around the country.
+The evening before Christmas Eve is called ‘uppersittarkväll’ and Swedish families traditionally gather to wrap presents, participate in tv bingo, play games and write Christmas present rhymes.

 It is also the evening when traditionally people put up final decorations and dress the Christmas tree, although this happens earlier for many families.